 My story is not typical.
 And it’s particularly far from the norm of a professional distance runner.
-The last ten years have seen a progression from a less than promising high schooler to a mediocre college runner to a 3-time World Championship medalist, top 20-30 in the USA for marathon (2014, 2015, 2016, 2017, 2018), and the second fastest American ever for 50km.
+The last ten years have seen a progression from a less than promising high schooler to a mediocre college runner to a National Champion, 3-time World Championship medalist and team USA member, World Record Holder, top 20-30 in the USA for marathon (2014, 2015, 2016, 2017, 2018), and the second fastest American ever for 50km.

 (Note – read from the top for most recent bio or from the bottom for the full chronological bio)